th3proj3ct/LegionsImperialis/README.md

-# Legions Imperialis
+# [obsolete] Legions Imperialis
-Battlescribe repository for the new Legions Imperialis game
+[obsolete] Battlescribe repository for the new Legions Imperialis game
 ===========================
 ## Overview ##
 [Overview]: #overview